wrunion/my-project/specs.md

 The number 13 should be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."
 The number 21 should be replaced with "Boop".
-The number 32 should be replaced with "I'm sorry, Dave.
-I'm afraid I can't do that."
+The number 32 should be replaced with "(Insert brogrammer movie quote here)."
 A user should be able to enter a new number and see new results over and over again.

 Example: If a user inputs a 5, the program should display a list of values: "0", "Beep!", "Boop", "I'm Sorry...", 4, 5